cocoa-lab/reach_materials/README.md

 # reach_materials
-All data, tasks, and analysis scripts used in manuscript "Human Visuomotor Decision Making Under Risk  is Not Optimally Adapted to Movement Variability "
+Data, tasks, and analysis scripts used to produce the manuscript "Human Visuomotor Decision Making Under Risk  is Not Optimally Adapted to Movement Variability "